ivanov/attending/README.md

 ## Goal: Improve the quality of resident docs.

-It is widely accepted that Python comes with "batteries included", but one could also argue that "instructions may not be included" is a fair asssement.
+It is widely accepted that Python comes with "batteries included", but one could also argue that "instructions may not be included" is a fair assessment.

 The CPython community, which develops reference implementation of the language, prefers the cross-referencing and coherent standalone documentation